-Tom: Our topic for this week is The Occult Invasion by Dave Hunt, subtitled: The Subtle Seduction of the World and the Church.
-For the past couple of weeks and for some weeks ahead, because the content of the book is fascinating, but also very important.
+Tom: Our topic for this week is The Occult Invasion by Dave Hunt, subtitled: The Subtle Seduction of the World and the Church, for the past couple of weeks and for some weeks ahead, because the content of the book is fascinating, but also very important.
 Because we are indeed, in an occult invasion both in the world, and of greater concern to us, is the invasion that’s taking place in the church.
-Now Dave, one of the things that people don’t realize is that the church has ministries, really good ministries that address the creation/evolution problem.
+Now, Dave, one of the things that people don’t realize is that the church has ministries, really good ministries, that address the creation/evolution problem.
 But sometimes it’s not advanced that evolution really goes way back.
-Definitely before Darwinand his views—it goes back to Eastern mysticism.
+Definitely before Darwin and his views—it goes back to Eastern mysticism.

-Dave: Well evolution is part of the occult.
+Dave: Well, evolution is part of the occult.
 It’s part of that lie that the serpent gave Eve in the Garden.
 You don’t die, you just get recycled.
-You’re being reincarnated and you are on a journey upward to godhood.
-There’s no point in coming back again and again if you are not advancing.
+You’re being reincarnated, and you are on a journey upward to godhood.
+There’s no point in coming back again and again if you’re not advancing.
 So reincarnation and evolution are very much related.
-But let me quote from W.L.Wilmhurst’s book, The Meaning of Masonry.
+But let me quote from WL Wilmhurst’s book, The Meaning of Masonry.
 He’s one of the leading authorities on masonry.
-Listen to what he says: “The evolution of man into superman…” (We’re not just talking about evolving into human beings, but evolving upward to godhood).“The evolution of man into superman was always the purpose of the ancient mysteries (that is the secret power trips, the occultisms).
+This is what he says: “The evolution of man into superman . . . ” (We’re not just talking about evolving into human beings but evolving upward to godhood).“The evolution of man into superman was always the purpose of the ancient mysteries (that is, the secret power trips, the occultisms).
 Man who has sprung from the earth and developed through the lower kingdoms of nature to his present rational state, has yet to complete his evolution by becoming a god-like being and unifying his conscious with the omniscient.”
 So the goal of evolution has always been to reach godhood.
 In other words, we’re just at the beginning stages here.

-Dave: Well if you’re going to get to godhood, you’ve got to some how ascend.
+Dave: Well, if you’re going to get to godhood, you’ve got to somehow ascend.

-I mentioned, I think it was to somebody I was sitting next to on an airplane recently, Robert Jastrow, you know one of the world’s leading astronomers, founder and director for many years of the Goddard Space Institute that sent Pioneer and Voyager into space.
-He’s an agnostic.
-He said, “Evolution could have been going on on some planets ten billion years longer than on planet earth and those beings would be as far beyond man on the evolutionary scale as man is beyond a worm.”
+I mentioned, I think it was to somebody I was sitting next to on an airplane recently, Robert Jastrow, you know, one of the world’s leading astronomers, founder and director for many years of the Goddard Space Institute that sent Pioneer and Voyager into space—he’s an agnostic—he said, “Evolution could have been going on on some planets ten billion years longer than on planet earth, and those beings would be as far beyond man on the evolutionary scale as man is beyond a worm.”
 And he said, “They would seem like gods to us, they would have such powers.”
 And then he says, “And some of them could have evolved beyond the need of bodies.
 They are what old fashioned religious people call spirit beings.”

-Tom: But also it was the motive of Satan in the Garden of Eden.
+Tom: But also, it was the motive of Satan in the Garden of Eden.

-Dave, there is an issue here of, we’re saying sometimes the New Age, Eastern mysticism, evolution has always been at the heart of these beliefs.
-We see it in some of their doctrines and some of their teachings which by the way, sometimes Christians have taken as truth and bought into in effect.
+Dave, there is an issue here of . . . we’re saying “the New Age,” “Eastern mysticism”—evolution has always been at the heart of these beliefs.
+We see it in some of their doctrines and some of their teachings, which, by the way, sometimes Christians have taken as truth and bought into, in effect.
 For example, reincarnation.
 Without evolution, reincarnation is meaningless isn’t it?

 Tom:The same with karma.
-That teaching implies that you’re going do things, you’re going to work things out and you are going to evolve upward based on dealing with your karma.
+That teaching implies that you’re going do things, you’re going to work things out, and you are going to evolve upward based on dealing with your karma.